cwrai/cwrai.github.io/_pages/cv.md

 Service and leadership
 ======
+*Professional Community Engagement：
-* Active participation in multiple professional communities
+  *Actively participate in multiple professional communities, collaborating and networking with dozens of partners.

-  * Currently signed in to 43 different Slack teams for collaboration and networking
-* Academic and research mentorship
-  * Supervising undergraduate and graduate students in AI and biomedical research projects
+*Academic and Research Mentorship:
-  * Providing guidance on computational modeling, bioinformatics, and drug discovery
+  *Supervise undergraduate and graduate students, providing guidance on AI, computational modeling, bioinformatics, and drug discovery projects.

-* Conference and workshop organization
-  * Organizer/committee member for international AI and biomedical conferences
-  * Coordinating seminars and workshops on AI applications in life sciences
-* Peer review and editorial service
+*Peer Review and Editorial Service:
-  * Reviewing manuscripts for journals in bioinformatics, cheminformatics, and AI in medicine
-  * Serving on editorial boards and scientific advisory panels
+  *Provide manuscript reviews for journals in bioinformatics, cheminformatics, and AI in medicine, and serve on various editorial boards and scientific advisory panels.